devrangadi-h/robotics-sensing-navigation/README.md

 # Robotics Sensing and Navigation
+These projects examines the actual sensors and mathematical techniques for robotic sensing and navigation with a focus on sensors such as cameras, sonars, and laser scanners.
+These are used in association with techniques and algorithms for dead reckoning and visual inertial odometry in conjunction with GPS and inertial measurement units.
+Covers Kalman filters and particle filters as applied to the SLAM problem.
+A large component of the following projects involves programming in both the ROS and LCM environments with real field robotics sensor data sets.
+They incorporate real field sensors and platforms.

 ## Project 1 : Analysis of Stationary and Moving GPS Data
+A device driver is written in python to parse the string obtained from the GPS puck in the $GPGGA format.
+This project involved the collection of data using a GlobalSat BU-353-S4 GPS Puck, and the analysis of the data collected.
+Data was collected when the GPS was stationary and moving in an open space.
+The two sets of data were compared, analysed and inferences were drawn.

 ## Project 2 : Analysis of RTK GPS Data
+This project involves modifying the code for a driver to handle the NMEA string ‘GNGGA’ instead of ‘GPGGA’ and adding the GNSS fix quality (rtk float or rtk fix) for analysis.
+The hardware and sensors used include two GNSS/ RTK processing boards, two GNSS antennas, and two 915 MHz telemetry radios.
+The analysis of a 10-minute stationary dataset and a moving rover dataset collected in a structured path, followed by two additional datasets in a location with partial occlusion and reflections nearby is done.
+Additionally, the analysis involves examining the UTM data for each dataset and analyzing the error estimates and distribution of noise in the signal.

 ## Project 3 : Analysis of IMU Data
+The project involves the characterization and selection of IMU sensors for various robotic applications.
+A device driver is written for the Vectornav VN-100 IMU to communicate with it over USB serial, and its parameters and sources of error are identified through Allan variance data analysis.
+Sources of noise in IMU and magnetometer measurements are also identified and discussed.
+The Ubuntu USB latency issues are addressed by modifying the values in the /etc/udev/rules.d/50-VN-100.rules and /etc/udev/rules.d/49-USB-LATENCY.rules files.
+A custom message file called “imu_msg.msg” is created to publish data using the ROS sensor_msgs/Imu and sensor_msgs/MagneticField.
+Finally, a rosbag is begun to collect at least 5 minutes of data with the IMU stationary and far away from moving objects, and Allan variance data analysis is performed on a 5-hour stationary IMU data set.

 ## Project 4 : Navigation with IMU and Magnetometer - Dead Reckoning

 ***Removed***

 ## Project 5 : Camera Mosaic - Camera Calibration and Image Stitching
+To generate a panorama or Mosaic of images, we need to “stitch” the images with the help of overlapping features between images.
+The first step to achieving this goal is to calibrate the phone camera so that any distortions in the images are removed.
+This is to essentially remove any radial or tangential distortions present in the image.
+The phone already does a pretty good job of undistorting the image, but based on the camera intrinsic, the image can be calibrated even better to get a perfect image stitch.
+After the calibration, images are taken with significant overlap, so that major features are detected using the Harris Detector.
+The images are preprocessed with the calibration data obtained and converted to a greyscale image as input for the Harris detector.
+The images are then stitched with overlapping Harris corners so that features are matched between successive images.
+Finally, the transformations obtained from this series of stitched images are applied to the original images to form the final panorama.